gc2009/Finger-Guessing/README_en.md

 ## A game with Python
 - Author: gc2009
 - Use language: Python
+- This game is only available in Chinese

 ## Install
 1. You should install Python3 and pip3